 Wait till I tell them about ice cream.

 During those, ahem, simpler times, ice cream meant just a few flavors.
 Vanilla.
 Chocolate.
 Strawberry.
 Fancy meant Butter Pecan or Pistachio, Neopolitan or Rainbow Sherbet.
-Eventually, Baskin Robbins gave us 31 flavors, and that was bold.
+Eventually, Baskin Robbins gave us 31 flavors, and wow, that was bold.
 And when Ben and Jerry’s came along, they were practically the ice cream messiahs.

-The flavors you can find today are just so much more exciting – herbs and cheeses make their way into ice creams, even balsamic reductions.
+The flavors you can find today are just so much more exciting – herbs and cheeses make their way into ice creams, and even balsamic reductions.
 These kids don’t know how good they’ve got it.

 It’s good mama! the kids called out as they ate their cones outside.
 These kids.
 I think tomorrow I’ll tell them about how I used to walk to school.
 In the snow.